zooba/pymanager/pep-draft.md

 tag are treated logically - that is, ``3.1`` is a prefix of ``3.1.2`` but not of ``3.10``.

+TODO: Install using version range rather than tag

 If a tag is already satisfied by an existing install, nothing will be installed.
-The user must pass an ``--upgrade`` or ``--force`` option to replace the existing install.
+The user must pass an ``--upgrade`` or ``--force`` option to replace the existing install; the former will only replace it with a newer version, while the latter will remove and replace even with the same version.

 Calling the command without providing any tags will refresh all installs, such as regenerating metadata or shortcuts.
-Passing ``--upgrade`` with no tags will attempt to replace all installs with newer compatible versions, though as this may be destructive we reserve the right to disable this command and require tags be listed explicitly.
+Passing ``--upgrade`` with no tags is an error.

-If a ``--target <DIR>`` option is passed with only a single tag, that runtime will be extracted to the specified directory without being registered as an install.
+If a ``--target <DIR>`` option is passed with only a single tag, that runtime will be extracted to the specified directory without being registered as an install (or generating aliases or shortcuts).
 This is intended to cover embedding cases, or downloading the files for incompatible platforms.
 Passing multiple tags with ``--target`` is an error.

 TODO: Some kind of --list or --search option?